🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts give information about the percentage of men and women who had driving licences in one European country in various years.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The bar charts below give information about the railway system in six cities in Europe.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words.

 See All